“So Jesus sent Peter and John, saying, ‘Go and prepare the Passover meal for us that we may eat it.” — Luke 22:8

 We invite you to prepare for Holy Communion

-on May 3 and May 31.
+during our online worship on July 12.
 It will be good to have your bread and wine ready in time for the start of worship.
 The kind of bread is not so important although the “grains of wheat gathered into one” do have significance.
 Make the bread recipe shared on Maundy Thursday (available at https://bit.ly/FLCbread) or bake/buy a nice loaf of white or whole wheat.
 Pita bread is great.
 It can even be a bun or Wheat Thin, if that is what you have.
 The wine can be red or white wine.
 Grape juice is also of the vine.
 If wine or juice is not available, then water is the preferred alternative.

 Kits Available at Church